Api

 This will render a sum of ids under the "status" column.

-As mentioned above, there is one aggregation function prepared: Ublaboo\DataGrid\AggregationFunction\FunctionSum.
-You can implement whatever function you like, it just have to implement Ublaboo\DataGrid\AggregationFunction\ISingleColumnAggregationFunction.
+As mentioned above, there is one aggregation function prepared: Contributte\Datagrid\AggregationFunction\FunctionSum.
+You can implement whatever function you like, it just have to implement Contributte\Datagrid\AggregationFunction\ISingleColumnAggregationFunction.

 # Multiple columns

-In case you want to make the aggreagation directly using SQL by your domain, you will probably use interface IMultipleAggregationFunction (instead of ISingleColumnAggregationFunction):
+In case you want to make the aggregation directly using SQL by your domain, you will probably use interface IMultipleAggregationFunction (instead of ISingleColumnAggregationFunction):

 $grid->setMultipleAggregationFunction(